From left: The LEAP Lab participates in NAMI Walk, Austin; Kimberly Hoagwood visits the LEAP Lab; LEAP Mascot Willa

 The LEAP Lab is a research laboratory within the School Psychology Program in the Department of Educational Psychology at the University of Texas at Austin.

 Individuals interested in graduate school or in working with the LEAP Lab are encouraged to check out the Prospective Graduate Student page to learn more and contact us for information about clinical research opportunities.
 Please note that Dr. Bearman is primarily engaged in research involving the Dissemination & Implementation of Evidence-Based Practices and accepts graduate students based on their interest and/or experience in that field.
-Dr. Bearman will NOT be accepting new graduate students for the 2021-2022 School Year.
+Dr. Bearman will be accepting new graduate students for the 2022-2023 School Year.

 Weisz, J. R., Ng, M. Y., & Bearman, S. K. (2014).
 Odd couple?
 Reenvisioning the relation between science and practice in the dissemination-implementation era.
 Clinical Psychological Science, 2(1), 58–74.